Skip to the main content

 Fuel cell technicians may:

-• read and follow instruction manuals or technical drawings
+• Read and follow instruction manuals or technical drawings

-• install, maintain and operate fuel cell systems and equipment
+• Install, maintain, and operate fuel cell systems and equipment

-• design and develop processes related to fuel cell systems
+• Design and develop processes related to fuel cell systems

-• conduct fuel cell testing
+• Conduct fuel cell testing

-• fuel cell-powered vehicles or other equipment
+• Maintain and repair fuel cells, fuel cell-powered vehicles, or other equipment

-• help fuel-cell engineers design and test new fuel-cell systems
+• Help fuel cell engineers design and test new fuel cell systems

-• provide technical help to site technicians and regional representatives
+• Provide technical help to site technicians and regional representatives

-• provide customer training
+• Provide customer training

-• assess the safety risks of hydrogen fuel.
+• Assess the safety risks of hydrogen fuel

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 20 kg